EsotericSoftware/tablelayout/README.md

 ## Overview

 TableLayout is a lightweight Java library for setting the position and size of UI widgets using a logical table, similar to HTML tables.
-The core of TableLayout is UI toolkit agnostic and comes with support for [libgdx](http://code.google.com/p/libgdx/), Swing, Android, and [TWL](http://twl.l33tlabs.org/).
+The core of TableLayout is UI toolkit agnostic and comes with support for Swing, Android, and [TWL](http://twl.l33tlabs.org/).
 Layout using tables is intuitive and TableLayout's Java API is very easy to use.

+A fork of TableLayout is included inside [libgdx](https://libgdx.badlogicgames.com/), so TableLayout is not needed if using libgdx.

 - [Quickstart](#quickstart)
 - [Root table](#root-table)